 ICD-11

 EB13

 Synonyms

 Lyell syndrome

 Definition

 Toxic epidermal necrolysis (TEN) is a severe drug-induced skin reaction characterised by death of the epidermis (keratinocyte necrosis) and marked mucosal erosions.
 It is part of a spectrum of severe drug eruptions, affecting skin and the oro-genital mucous membranes and conjunctivae.
 The body surface (BS) involvement differs from SJS, where <10% of BS is affected to toxic epidermal necrolysis (TEN) in which 30% of the BS shows loss of the epidermis.
 Involvement of 10 to 30% of the BS is referred to as SJS-TEN-overlap syndrome.

 Epidemiology

 Toxic epidermal necrolysis (TEN) is a rare disease affecting around 1-2 persons per 1 million.
 There is a higher risk of developing this serious disease in HIV/AIDS patients and in elderly patients receiving multiple medications.
+7-10% of cases in all groups have at least one autoimmune disease.
+There are new data showing that infections is highest among SJS cases (21.8 %) compared to TEN (17.1 %) and SJS\TEN overlap (11.8%).

 Aetiology & Pathogenesis

 There are many causes of TEN.
 Whereas in Erythema exsudativum multiforme (minor and major type) infections such as viruses e.g. the herpes virus and mycoplasma are important aetiological factors, much more often in Stevens-Johnson syndrome and in toxic epidermal necrolysis, drugs are the inducing agents.
 Immunologically-induced apoptosis of keratinocytes cascading unchecked into massive epidermal destruction may be the pathogenic mechanism.
 Beside multi-drug exposure in particular in the elderly population, hereditary disposition to severe cutaneous drug reactions is an additional risk.
-In Chinese and Thai patients SJS/TEN induced by carbamazepine shows a high correlation with HLA-B1502.This correlation is not found in the European population, but rather an association with HAL class I-allelel HLA-A3101.
-In all populations, TEN is often induced by the very common drug allopurinol (minimal daily dose 200mg).
-An association with HLA-B5801 can be detected in that case.
+In Chinese and Thai patients SJS/TEN induced by carbamazepine shows a high correlation with HLA-B\1502.This correlation is not found in the European population, but rather an association with HAL class I-allelel HLA-A\3101.
+In all populations, TEN is often induced by the very common drug allopurinol (minimal daily dose 200 mg).
+An association with HLA-B\5801 can be detected in that case.
 Necrolysis by TNF alpha and gamma IFN are important mediators of the cell changes.
-Annexin A 1 promotes via the formyl-peptid- receptor apotosis of keratinocytes and an increased level of miR-18 a-5p in the skin can be measured, which blocks antiapoptopic action and therefore promotes cell death.
+Annexin A 1 promotes via the formyl-peptid- receptor apoptosis of keratinocytes and an increased level of miR-18 a-5p in the skin can be measured, which blocks antiapoptotic action and therefore promotes cell death.
+Current theories involve apoptosis due to FAS-mediated mechanism, granulysin and reactive oxygen species.

-• Drugs with high risk:
+Drugs with high risk: